Using satellites to identify potential health risks in cities

 - Stéphanie Brazeau, Head of the Geomatics Division of the Public Health Agency of Canada (PHAC), is a medical geographer and will act as a consultant for Earth observation and public health.

-- Antoinette Ludwig, a veterinary epidemiologist at PHAC, will act as a consultant for public health.
+- Dr. Antoinette Ludwig, a veterinary epidemiologist at PHAC, will act as a consultant for public health.

 - Philippe Martin, Environment and Climate Change Canada, will act as a consultant for atmospheric and thermal environments and for collection of field data.